aehrc/redcap_simple_ontology_provider/README.md

 ### OntologyProvider Interface

-An ontology provider allows a thrid party service such as bioportal or fhir to provide one or more ontolgies.
+An ontology provider allows a thrid party service such as bioportal or fhir to provide one or more ontologies.

 This ontology is specified in the definition of a field as the enum_element and will be persisted using the form service:category